MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 - You haven't signed into this device yet
 - No one has set up this device yet

-The modifiers that can increase or decrese the time to set up are typically:
+The modifiers that can increase or decrease the time to set up are typically:

 - You use a provisioning package to apply settings all at once, instead of manually during set up
 - You your device already has helpful set up policies, due to someone else applying them via provisioning or from going through Autopilot set up